 Dog owners should note that celery poses some hazards, especially to small breed dogs like Boston Terriers.
 It is essential to cut the celery into bite-size pieces to prevent choking hazards.
 It is also recommended that celery should be introduced in small bits if it is the first time introduced to the dog.
 Each dog is unique and celery might not be the weight loss solution for all.
 Dog owners are always advised to discuss dog-related health issues with their vets.

 Yes, shrimp is one of the most special treats that can be safely shared with a dog.
 Shrimp is a low-calorie, nutritious snack.
 However, they should never be given to dogs uncooked.
 Furthermore, the first time you share shrimp with a dog should be done with care.
 Only a small piece, and proper observation to check for adverse reactions before giving a dog another shrimp.

 Shrimp is packed with nutrients including, top-quality omega-3 fatty acids that support joints, brain health, skin and coat health and it is anti-inflammatory.
-Furthermore, shrimp is a rich source of vitamin B12, selenium, and other minerals including choline copper and iodine.
-Shrimp also contain astaxanthin, an antioxidant that fights free radicals in a dog’s body.
+Furthermore, shrimp is a rich source of vitamin B12, selenium, and other minerals including choline copper, and iodine.
+Shrimp also contains astaxanthin, an antioxidant that fights free radicals in a dog’s body.

 What Human Foods Can’t Dogs Eat?